aghaynes/SCTO/secuTrial/recipes/beginner_howto/README.md

 you with a zip archive.
 Open this archive and display content.html (in pages) in a web browser.
 In the web browser display click ”Print” (top right) and ”Print to File”.

-#### Enabling productive mode for an eCRF

-1. FormBuilder (select customer area)
-2. Select (green) version of your database and click Release
-3. Validate
-4. Version e.g. ‘1.0.0’ if very first release and
-Reason e.g. specify changes if a change request was made
-5. Release
-6. Confirm release
-7. Cancel to return → study should appear red
-8. Wait over night

 <a name="datacapture" />

 # DataCapture